SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ### Gaining admin access to the event broker

-The [PubSub+ Broker Manager](https://docs.solace.com/Admin/Broker-Manager/PubSub-Manager-Overview.htm) is the recommended simplest way to administer the event broker for common tasks.
+The [Solace Event Broker Manager](https://docs.solace.com/Admin/Broker-Manager/PubSub-Manager-Overview.htm) is the recommended simplest way to administer the event broker for common tasks.

 #### Admin Credentials